PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 By: Dave Samuel

 I started making my own dough balls five years ago when commercial bait prices hit $12 per container.
 Now I spend about $3 for ingredients that last me 5-6 fishing trips.
+The savings add up quickly, especially if you fish weekly during the warmer months.

 The beauty of dough balls lies in their simplicity.
 You probably have everything you need in your kitchen right now.
+No special equipment, no expensive ingredients, and no complicated techniques required.

 How to Make Basic Fishing Dough Balls